First International Bank (Liberia)

 First International Bank (Liberia) Limited (FIB) is a commercial bank in Liberia.

 (FIB) also have sub branch in Nimba County Liberia.

 Overview

 First International Bank is a leading financial services provider in Liberia.
 With headquarters in Monrovia, the bank has branches in the capital suburbs and in the provinces.

-Finance your business future.
-Our loans cover funding for fixed assets, equipment purchase, working capital, to financing acquisitions & business expansion.
-Let's finance the solution your business needs.
+Our loans cover funding for fixed assets, equipment purchase, and working capital, in addition to financing acquisitions & business expansion.

 Branch Network

 The known locations of branches of the First International Bank (Liberia) include the following locations: